m2ag-labs/m2ag-sqlite-remote/readme.md

     Python 3
     Flask
+    Flask_HTTPAuth
+    Werkzeug

-    Should work on any system the supports Python 3.
+    This app should work on any system the supports Python 3.
 The latest version of Raspian Buster has all the requirements installed.